abcdesktopio/docs/opsdocs/docs/index.md

 - Application update, run latest image on your private registry
 - Accounting and reporting (Graylog, Prometheus Grafana)
 - Clipboard syncing with https
-- Sound support with [Janus WebRTC Gateway](https://janus.conf.meetecho.com/) and RTP stream
+- Sound support with WebRTC signalling and gstreamer webrtcbin
 - Nvidia GPU support for applications
 - Support RFC 2307 to use LDAP as a Network Information Service